ScenicFramework/scenic/guides/upgrading_to_v0.11.md

     * The SceneRef primitive is gone, and replaced with a combination of Component and Script primitives.
     * The `:font_blur` primitive is gone.
 Sorry.
 Didn't have a close enough analog in Canvas
     * The format of the input messages have changed - see the docs
+    * The optional styles on some of the standard components (Button) have changed to be more consistent with the standard styles.
+See documentation.

 __Important__
   * `:scenic_driver_local` is the new standard renderer for Scenic.
 Both `:scenic_driver_glfw` and `:scenic_drives_nerves_rpi` are retired as of v0.11.